benbeaudry/OpenAX/README.md

 * Foster dialogue and collective action among industry stakeholders.
 * Facilitate widespread innovation in the field of accessibility.

+## Principles to live by
+* Web browsers should provide accessibility out of the box; web authors shouldn't have to worry about it too much.
+Unless editing accessibility-related properties explicitly and therefore risking making mistakes, their web content should be accessible by default.
+* Web authors should be empowered to create brand-new accessible experiences.
+This involves providing them with the resources to pioneer new solutions in the field of accessibility, without burdening them with the task of learning how to achieve basic levels of accessibility themselves.
+This ensures continual growth in the accessibility space.
+* Assistive technologies should be empowered to be cross-platform or standardized.
+This would allow for habituating experiences across platforms, just like web content visually looks the same no matter the platform you're on.
+* On-the-go generated user interfaces have a unique potential to serve people with any kind of disabilities - whether physical or cognitive.
+By generating tailor-made user interfaces built in the preferred medium of a specific person, we could redefine what digital accessibility means today.
+These are not possible today due to a lack of technology enabling content to flow freely between an AT and web content.

 ## Introduction: Accessibility is stuck
 The web is advancing at an unprecedented pace, yet the progress in accessibility remains painfully slow.
 This stagnation doesn't just sideline those with disabilities — it risks deepening the divide.
 But don't mistake this lag for a lack of vision or willpower.
 Our community is buzzing with unprecedented levels of expertise and eagerness for change.
 The true culprits of this issue?
 A slow and clunky system to make improvements, cluttered by layers of bureaucracy, and a lack of extensible technology that would allow for fast prototyping when it comes to accessibility.